baileyrosen3/Web-App-Template/cline_docs/productContext.md

 # Product Context

-## Project Purpose
+## Purpose

-This is a modern web application built with Next.js, designed to serve as a template for building scalable and maintainable web applications.
+This project exists as a modern full-stack web application template that provides a robust starting point for building web applications.

 ## Problems Solved

-- Provides a standardized, production-ready Next.js setup
+1. Reduces setup time for new web projects
-- Implements modern best practices out of the box
+2. Provides consistent architecture patterns
-- Includes TypeScript for type safety
+3. Implements best practices for security and deployment
-- Integrates Tailwind CSS for styling
+4. Integrates modern technologies seamlessly
-- Includes ESLint for code quality
+5. Automates deployment processes

-- Uses the new App Router for better performance and features
+## How It Works

-## How It Should Work
+The template consists of:

-The application should provide a solid foundation for building modern web applications with:
+- Next.js 14 frontend with TypeScript for modern UI development

-- Type-safe development using TypeScript
+- Express.js backend with TypeScript for robust API development
-- Efficient styling using Tailwind CSS
+- PostgreSQL database with Prisma ORM for data management
-- Modern routing using Next.js App Router
+- Authentication system ready for implementation
-- Code quality maintenance using ESLint
+- Automated deployments via Vercel (frontend) and Railway (backend)
-- Fast development experience with hot reloading
+- Development tooling with AI assistance through Cursor IDE